- OFFICIAL NAME = SAINT VINCENT AND THE GRENADINES

 Saint Vincent and the Grenadines was originally called “Youloumain” by it’s early inhabitants.

-The main island of Saint Vincent is 18 km (11 miles) long and 11 km (6.8 miles) long.
+The main island of Saint Vincent is 29 km (18 miles) long and 18 km (11 miles) wide.
 It has a rugged mountainous terrain covered by lush forests.

 Half of the population of Saint Vincent and the Grenadines live in rural areas, of which 25% are employed in farming.

 The climate of Saint Vincent and the Grenadines is tropical.
 Although it is hot and humid all year round, from December to April is probably the best time to visit, as the nights are a wee bit cooler.

 The highest point on St Vincent is the volcanic peak of “La Soufriere”.
-It also has a lake in the crater and reaches a height of 1,234 meters or 4,049 feet.
+It reaches a height of 1,234 meters or 4,049 feet and also has a lake in the crater.

 The massive Volcano, La Soufriere, takes up one third of the island of St Vincent.
 It last erupted in 1979, but when it erupted in 1902, it killed 2,000 people.

 Many Volcanoes in the Caribbean are called Soufriere (French for “Sulphur outlet”).

 All of the Grenadine islands are famous for their white beaches and rich greenery.

 Saint Vincent and the Grenadines has a total stunning coastline of 84 kilometers (52 miles).

 Saint Vincent and the Grenadines are unfortunately in the Atlantic Ocean Hurricane Belt, therefore, they are prone to flash floods and Hurricanes almost every year.

 Due to numerous volcano eruptions as well as deforestation in Saint Vincent and the Grenadines, it’s wildlife was badly effected.
 However, it is not completely bare, so you will get to see some wildlife, such as the Lesser Antillean whistling frog, cane toads, lizards, geckos and the common iguana.
 There is also several species of bats to be found here.